team-fire-nomz/fire-nomz-backend-ac/README.md

 ### Response

-Response for GET: id, title, version_number, ingredients, recipe_steps, image, ready_for_feedback, successful_variation, chef, and created_at
+Response for GET: id, title, version_number, ingredients, recipe_steps, image, ready_for_feedback, successful_variation, chef, created_at and
 answers (if any).
-In the below example, there are no tests for this recipe. (to be added/tested later - ** UPDATE later **)
+In the below example, there are no answers for this recipe.

 ```json
 200 OK